More Speakers Coming Soon! Check Back for Updates!

 Mr. Scruggs is married with 3 children and enjoys playing baseball, golfing and other outdoor related activities.

-Jeffrey E. Duven – Director, System Oversight Division / Aircraft Certification Service
+Jeffrey E. Duven – Director, System Oversight Division / Aircraft Certification Service, Federal Aviation Administration

 In March of 2017, Jeff Duven was selected for the Director of System Oversight Division position in the Aircraft Certification Service (AIR), responsible for the executive oversight of all FAA approvals, certificates, and bilateral partners, in addition to designee and delegation programs.
 Prior to his current position, in November 2013, he was appointed as the Manager of the Transport Airplane Directorate, where he oversaw the development of regulations and policies, certification, validation, and continued operational safety of transport airplanes in the United States.
 The Directorate had both geographic responsibilities for aircraft certification within 11western states and product responsibilities associated with 14 CFR part 25 across the U.S. and in working with our international partner agencies.
 He was regularly involved in making safety decisions regarding appropriate safety actions for the existing fleet and the development of recommendations aimed at improving the design standards for future aircraft models.